-With the growing desire to align processes with company strategy, Accounts Payable
+With the growing desire to align processes with company strategy, Accounts Payable processes

 Use case: Focusing on quick returns and hard savings

-An organization is processing in the region of 10,000 invoices every month with a small degree of automation.
+An organisation is processing in the region of 10,000 invoices every month with a small degree of automation.
 The Accounts Payable Manager has decided that it would be beneficial to introduce automation earlier into the process but does not have the time to fully assess the operation and collect detailed information.
 Based upon the understanding of the process, the focus becomes key areas that will drive real cashable benefits from the new system - the amount of resources involved in the process, early payment discounts, duplicate payments and reduced costs in document storage.

-The labor-intensive aspects of the process:
+The labour-intensive aspects of the process:

 Various industry standards outline that a "high performing" Accounts Payable function

 can process between 24,000 and 27,000 invoices per FTE per annum.
 The Accounts Payable Manager is aware that, at the moment, he/she has 7 people involved in the processing of invoices, with the current performance level being 17,143 invoices per FTE per annum.
 If the department could reach "high-performing" levels, the invoices could be processed with 5 people, this would allow the remaining two people to become involved in "value-added" activities such as supplier statement reconciliations or supplier relations.

 Equally, the Accounts Payable Manager may focus on a specific segment of the process that he/she is certain will benefit from invoice automation.
 It may be identified that the keying and exceptions management process is particularly inefficient.